daojun1997/MLAPP/README.md

 - Load data
 - Data preprocessing
-- Summary of the Dataset
+- Summary of the dataset
 - Three machine learning models for regression problems.
 - Summary of the model.